 The purpose of a College level of review for promotion and/or tenure is to apply criteria related to the College mission and standards and to ensure that criteria are applied evenly across Divisions.
 Thus, the College review will bring broad faculty and administrative judgment to bear and will also monitor general standards of quality and equity of academic unit policies and procedures.
 It is at the academic unit level that specific expectations and standards are given and evaluated.

-Each committee shall consist of five members elected from the Altoona College tenure-line
+Each committee shall consist of five members elected from the Altoona College tenure-line faculty as follows:

 - One member elected from the Division of Arts and Humanities;